vineetakhurana/CSCDevOps-Queue-Proxy/README.md

 'lrange' command used to access the recent-most image in the destination queue in order to display the image on accessing *localhost:3002/meow*

+##Additional service instance running

+I have another server instance running on port 3001 accessible using localhost:3001.

+I replicated the functionality of main.js in additional_main.js and set the server to run on port 3001.